quoirien/slide-machine/README.md

 ## Installation

 Download the files wherever you like.
 To launch, open the index.html file in your browser of choice.
+For best results, go to full screen mode (e.g. press F11 in Chrome on Windows)

 ## Upcoming Features